Z1xus/single_php_filehost/README.md

 # Single .php File Host

+> [!NOTE]
+> This fork is intended to integrate [MongoDB](https://www.mongodb.com/) authorization into your filehost.
+> (There are also a few minor changes like the file names aren't randomized, unless the file already exists)

 Minimalistic file host in a single PHP script.

 `curl`-able like any proper file host and pastebin ought to be.